MichAuto > Blog > MichAuto News > Post-Election Automotive Impact: The Results are In, Now What?

 November 19, 2020

-MICHauto hosted a virtual town hall with investors featuring guest speakers Ron Fournier, president of Truscott Rossman, and David Palsrok, government policy advisor for Dykema.
+MichAuto hosted a virtual town hall with investors featuring guest speakers Ron Fournier, president of Truscott Rossman, and David Palsrok, government policy advisor for Dykema.
 Fournier and Palsrok shared a review of the post-election automotive impact from the federal and state levels, highlighting several changes to the new legislative body and what can be expected over the short-term.
-MICHauto’s Executive Director Glenn Stevens Jr. moderated the conversation and Q&A.
+MichAuto’s Executive Director Glenn Stevens Jr. moderated the conversation and Q&A.

 With the uptick in COVID-19 cases this fall, manufacturers are wondering when the automotive policy agenda may return its focus to other industry priorities.
 The pre-COVID-19 worker shortage has been amplified with production facilities that continue to experience high absenteeism.
 Compounding this issue is the immigration challenge of H1B and student visas.
 But these challenges may continue as, both Fournier and Palsrok agree, the pandemic will continue to take precedence into the second quarter of 2021.

 Automotive manufacturers can, however, start the process of engaging new legislators as early as January.
 This is the time, says Fournier, to start building those relationships and communicating the issues.
-Palsrok agreed, referencing the 2020 Capitol Conversations that MICHauto hosted in September, bringing together industry leaders and legislators.
+Palsrok agreed, referencing the 2020 Capitol Conversations that MichAuto hosted in September, bringing together industry leaders and legislators.
 We need to continually educate new legislators about the key issues facing our industry, especially as new legislators are elected, and redistricting occurs.

 It is likely, Palsrok says, that it will be April 2021 before the focus can turn to other automotive policy agenda topics like electrification incentives, new regulations for autonomous vehicles, and filling the talent pipeline.
 And there will be a significant window of time before gubernatorial and Senate elections occur to push this agenda.